Movie Review: Black Panther

 Speaking of, hold on until the final act of this movie.
 It’s really talky and thinky through much of its first two hours, but its final action sequence will have you wanting more– and really looking forward to seeing Wakanda face off against Thanos and his armies in Avengers: Infinity War (What?!?!
 That’s only three months away?!?
 We live in a golden age of entertainment).

 Black Panther is going to be a little less accessible to some audiences, which is a shame.
-Some will shun it because of bias or racism, and I simply feel bad for them that they won’t enjoy the best movie of 2018 so far.
+Some will shun it because of bias or racism, and that’s simply too bad for them that they won’t enjoy the best movie of 2018 so far.
 Some will be bored by its character and world-building and wish there was more action.
 That’s also a shame, as we deserve more smarts in our blockbusters.

 4.5 out of 5 stars